ArashPartow/exprtk/readme.txt

                              symbol_table_t::e_ft_strfunc);

-Note: There are two further refinements to the type checking  facility are the possibilities of a  variable number of common types  which can be accomplished by using a wildcard '*' and a special 'any type' which is done using the '?' character.
+Note: Two further  refinements to the  type checking facility  are the possibilities  of  a variable  number  of common  types  which can  be accomplished by using a wildcard '*' and a special 'any type' which is done using  the '?'  character.
 It  should be  noted that the wildcard operator is  associated with  the previous  type in  the sequence  and implies one or more of that type.